The Last Day (Brooklyn Nine-Nine): Part 1

 The heist involves the teams getting clues that lead them to past locations and people they were with during the last eight years.
-These include visiting Caleb (Tim Meadows), Wuntch's grave and a clue involving the time Jake made inmates sing.
+These include visiting Caleb (Tim Meadows), Wuntch's grave and a clue involving the time Jake made suspects sing.
 However, the next clue is ruined when the janitor (Dan Goor) erases the text from the interrogation room before they can see it.
 They call Terry to ask him for the clue and he reluctantly reveals the clue in the middle of his interview, embarrassing him in front of Deputy Chief Williams (Jim Meskimen).
 They then head out to the location where Holt and Kevin kissed when they reconciled.
 Holt manages to distract the squad by revealing his tattoo: Kevin's head on Cheddar's body.
 He gets to the case containing the tube but they find it empty.
 Gina (Chelsea Peretti) suddenly appears holding the tube.

 Gina takes the tube with her on an armored truck and leaves the scene.
 The teams eventually hijack the truck but their attempts at getting the tube result in many of the squad members turning against each other.
-Meanwhile, Terry discovers that the office his interview is in is fake and is convinced that he is part of the heist, which prompts him to destroy the office.
-He confronts Holt about this but Holt tells him the interview was not fake and the office's design was a result of relocating for the new reform.
+Meanwhile, Terry discovers that the office his interview is in is fake and, convinced that he is part of the heist, destroys the office.
+He confronts Holt, who tells him the interview was not fake and the office's design was a result of relocating for the new reform.
 Holt temporarily leaves the heist to help Terry fix the situation.
 As Jake's team gets the advantage, he is confronted by Charles, who found Jake's letter of resignation in his locker, and angrily storms out.